Proposition 65 Warning

 - Always clamp workpiece being machined securely.

-- Only use bits for woodworking that meet current safety standards.
+- Only use cutting tools for woodworking that meet EN847-1/2 safety standards, and any subsequent amendments.

 - Vibration levels.
 Hand held power tools produce different vibration levels.
 You should always refer to the specifications and relevant Health & Safety Guide.

-- Read and understand instructions supplied with power tool, attachment and bit.
+- Read and understand instructions supplied with power tool, attachment and cutter.

-- Keep hands, hair and clothing clear of the bit.
+- Keep hands, hair and clothing clear of the cutter.

 - Remove adjusting keys and spanners.
-Check to see that keys and adjusting spanners are removed from the router tool, bit and attachment before turning router on.
-Make sure bit can rotate freely.
+Check to see that keys and adjusting spanners are removed from the router tool, cutter and attachment before turning router on.
+Make sure cutter can rotate freely.

 - Noise.
 Take appropriate measures for the protection of hearing if the sound pressure of 85dB(A) is exceeded.
 Routing sound pressure may exceed 85dB(A), so ear protection must be worn.